top of page

 This is Chloe's baby album featuring new pictures of her puppies as they grow.
 We'll include snapshots on this page of important milestones such as birth, opening their eyes, trying their first food, and other significant moments.
 Additionally, we have a few important dates listed below as reminders.
 Below the pictures, you'll find a description of their development and what we're doing during this period of their lives.
 Be sure to check back on this page for "pup-dates" and new pictures.

-Chloe did well having 11 puppies with 8 boy and 3 girls.
+Chloe did well having 10 puppies with 5 boys and 5 girls.

 First Visit & Payment Due

-(We will contact you with your pick-up day & time.
+(We will contact you with your pick-up day and times.
 Please leave these days open).

 Other Dates: Crown Reserve puppy Go-Home dates will be scheduled individually based on the amount of training.